sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 ## Columns

 - The first column is always used for the dataflow, data structure definition or data provision agreement identification and other optional pieces of identification information.
+- The second column is always used for the action to be performed for each observation or to the attributes attached to partial keys.
 - Each Data Structure Definition (DSD) component (dimensions, attributes (including those defined through a referenced Metadata Structure Definition (MSD)), measures) included in the message is represented in one column, in any order.
 - Only all those dimensions are to be included, that are required to uniquely identify the included attributes and/or measures.
 - Attributes can but do not need to be included even if they have a mandatory status.